 These reports will help students to set their goals for the remainder of the year.
 There is still a lot of time to improve academic standings and learning skills.

-Our first Math Night is Thursday, March 1st from 6 to 8 p.m.
-We hope you can make it that night for some part of it to enjoy math games and perhaps win a prize.
+Math Night is returning and it will be Thursday, March 21st from 6 to 8 p.m.
+We hope you can make it that night to enjoy math games and perhaps win a prize.
 There are many important items in this newsletter that require your attention in order for us to prepare activities for the spring.

 As always, should you have any questions or concerns, please contact the school.
 Have a safe and happy March Break.